 Connecting your different video conferencing technologies and devices is at the core of what Pexip does.
 With Pexip, you can enter a Cisco-equipped meeting room and join the Microsoft Teams all-hands meeting or the Google Hangouts Meet team call.
 Engage with your fellow meeting participants and easily work in real-time on the same content — all while extending the life of your devices.

 2. Enablement of seamless AI experiences.

-Pexip solves this with its core technology at the platform level, providing a device agnostic solution that works with any technology, enabling video conferencing systems, laptops, mobiles and webcams to be as “smart” as the latest cutting edge AI meeting products.
+Pexip solves this with its core technology at the platform level, providing a device-agnostic solution that works with any technology, enabling video conferencing systems, laptops, mobiles, and webcams to be as “smart” as the latest cutting-edge AI meeting products.

 AI can be applied to any video image regardless of which device originated the image, including legacy hardware endpoints and video sent from soft clients and mobile devices.
 This removes the need for new hardware and enables reuse of existing video infrastructure.
-The savings accrued allows Pexip customers to scale the benefits of AI across their entire hybrid workforce, eliminating the need for new equipment and expensive training and technical support associated with the adoption of new systems.
+The savings accrued allows Pexip customers to scale the benefits of AI across their entire hybrid workforce, eliminating the need for new equipment and expensive training and technical support associated with adopting new systems.